GetTerminus/terminus-oss/DEVELOPMENT.md

 PLEASE **DO NOT** COMMIT CHANGES in `storybook/main.js`

----

-After that, we'd use `build-storybook -c .storybook -o dist/storybook` to build one storybook with the stories from `button`, `card` and `csv-entry`.
-Then chromatic could run through that storybook for visual comparison.
+With our above example, running `build-storybook -c .storybook -o dist/storybook` would then build one storybook with the stories from `button`, `card` and `csv-entry`.
+Then chromatic will run through that storybook for visual and DOM comparison.

 ### Storybook global styles